bryanbraun/bryanbraun.github.io/_posts/2013-07-23-turn-off-the-news.md

 </p>

 <p class="p1">
   Very little.
 I'm sure that these things influenced me in various ways.
 I may have picked up a vocab word here or there.
 But how does knowing the summer 2012 Romney vs Obama popularity polls, or the latest results from the monthly jobs report actually benefit me?
 Do I actually <i>need</i> to watch the Olympics, or the Superbowl commercials, or the Grammys?
-Do I need to know <a href="http://www.cnn.com/2013/07/22/world/europe/uk-royal-baby" target="_blank" title="It's a boy.">the gender of the royal baby</a> the instant it is public information, or can I wait 60 years until he's a political figure?
+Do I need to know <a href="http://www.cnn.com/2013/07/22/world/europe/uk-royal-baby" target="_blank" rel="noopener noreferrer" title="It's a boy.">the gender of the royal baby</a> the instant it is public information, or can I wait 60 years until he's a political figure?
 </p>

 <p class="p1">